 designed by Sir Aston Webb and built in 1911 in honor of Queen Victoria, who reigned for almost sixty-four years.

-The changing of the guard takes place daily at 11 o'clock in front of Buckingham Palace.
+The changing of the guard takes place daily at eleven o'clock in front of Buckingham Palace.

 A colorfully dressed detachment, known as the New Guard, parades along the Mall towards Buckingham Palace and during a ceremony replaces the existing, Old Guard.
 The ceremony, which is accompanied by music played by a military band, always attracts throngs of onlookers.